talpor/talpor-dev-handbook/docs/development/methodology/meetings.md

 Meetings are very important in the development process as they ensure that everybody is on the same page and is one of the primary ways to give and receive feedback to and from our clients.
-But, at the same time, meetings can become a painful process were the team feels that it's losing valuable time.
+But, at the same time, meetings can become a painful process where the team feels that it's losing valuable time.

 ### Meeting tips